 * "One study that Dr. Dewey discussed confirmed that long-term, consistent marijuana use decreases the user's IQ." -- "Confirmed" is a half-truth.
 Google "marijuana and IQ" and you'll find numerous conflicting reports about what the drug does to IQ.

-For instance, one government study that found heavy users may risk a decreased IQ also showed that: "The comparison of the IQ difference scores showed an average decrease of 4.1 points in current heavy users (p
+For instance, one government study that found heavy users may risk a decreased IQ also showed that: "The comparison of the IQ difference scores showed an average decrease of 4.1 points in current heavy users (p < 0.05) compared to gains in IQ points for light current users (5.8), former users (3.5) and non-users (2.6)."

 That's right, the study showed "light" marijuana users displayed higher IQ than non-users.
 You'll never see that stat in MATFORCE propaganda, we'd wager.
 Plus, heavy alcohol use over the years degrades the brain so much, it's not even in the same ballpark as marijuana.